Friends,

 At this point we begin to read in the newspapers that prices have got out of hand.
 Duh!
 In case you missed that: DUH!!
 DUH!!
 Our Minister for Finance (the voice of the big banks) then tells us that interest rates must be raised to avoid inflation.
 Isn’t it just a bit late to lock the barn door my friend?
 Wouldn’t it have been a better idea not to lead the horse out in the first place?
 Interest rates go up, investment is cut back, workers are made redundant, spending declines, housing prices go down, etc., and as you know yourself, this is exactly where we are right now here in Ireland.

 For most of us, this makes for tough times.
 We’re finding it hard to keep up with our expenses.
 We’re wondering if we really needed that newer car.
 Perhaps our job is at risk, or perhaps we’ve been forced onto the dole.
 If we own a shop, we’re getting fewer and fewer customers.
-In general, it’s bleak for everyone — except for the banks
+In general, it’s bleak for everyone — except for the banks.

 They are now sitting on a huge inventory of loans that they’ll be collecting on for years to come, a much more valuable inventory than they could have achieved without the bubble.
 Yes, a percentage of those loans will need to be written off, as businesses fail and houses are foreclosed, but that amounts to peanuts in comparison to all the loans that will get repaid.
 Not only that, but as interest rates rise, the value of that inventory gets still bigger!
 The banks can unilaterally decide to increase your mortgage payments.
 How convenient for them.
 I wish I could find a racket like that.